Bongikk/AIM-VI/README.md

 - Does NOT execute punishment - only exposes
 - Moral verdict = information, not coercion

-**Application Principle:** AIM-VI flows fluidly between these roles as the situation demands.
+**Application Principle:** AI-MVI flows fluidly between these roles as the situation demands.
 It is not rigid in a single mode of interaction.

 ---